 While the software is free, the developers looked into methods to commercialize it, with paid customization options such as emotes and stickers being one of the possibilities.
 While the developers are looking for methods to monetize the software, they have maintained that it would never lose its fundamental functionality.

-“Discord Nitro Classic” was released in January 2017 as the first premium subscription and features.
+“Discord Nitro Classic” was released in January 2017 as the first premium subscription and feature.
 Users can:

 - Acquire an animated avatar